Sausageinforest/BoxesOfFriendship/README.md

      const char* ssid = "YOUR_SSID";
      const char* password = "YOUR_PASSWORD";
      const char* mqtt_server = "YOUR_MQTT_BROKER_URL";
+     #define DEVICE_ID 1 // Use 2 for the second device
      ```
+     - For the second device, change `#define DEVICE_ID 1` to `#define DEVICE_ID 2`.
      - Refer to [Popular Online Public MQTT Brokers](https://github.com/emqx/blog/blob/main/en/202111/popular-online-public-mqtt-brokers.md) for free options.
    - Ensure that the MQTT topic is unique to avoid conflicts.
 The same topic should be used on both devices.
    - Upload the sketch to the Wemos D1 Mini.

 3. **Final Setup**:
    - Once the sketch is uploaded and the device is connected to Wi-Fi and the MQTT broker, the setup is complete.
-   - Pressing the button will trigger the LED on the paired device.
+   - Pressing the button will trigger the LED actions on the paired device based on the number of presses.

+### Button Press Actions

+- **Single Press**: The LED strip will light up in pink and fade out.
+- **Double Press**: A pink light chaser effect will run along the LED strip.
+- **Triple Press**: A rainbow light chaser effect will run along the LED strip.

 ## Assembly and Setup for Raspberry Pi